 If you only have a short time to prepare then you shouldn’t take either test.
 Both tests are difficult and you shouldn’t try to ‘wing’ it.

 In saying that, if you really do need to cram, both are about the same.
-The IELTS is arguably easier to cram for because the number of questions are fewer, but then again the PTE has a great practice website.
+The IELTS is arguably easier to cram for because the number of questions is fewer, but then again the PTE has a great practice website.

 To conclude, if you think that the PTE is easier than the IELTS then you’re wrong and you may be disappointed.
 Both tests are rigorous.
 If you fail to prepare adequately then you should expect to be disappointed.
 The tests are barriers and they’re barriers for a reason.
 Universities and immigration want to know that you are skilled in English.

 Update: E2Language teacher Jay took both PTE and IELTS, and explains the difference between the two.